 - Employee Performance: How can we improve employee productivity?
 Data on performance metrics, engagement, and skill development can help businesses identify areas for improvement and implement targeted training programs.

 - Churn Prediction: Which customers are at risk of leaving?
-By analyzing historical customer data, businesses can identify patterns of churn and develop strategies to retain at-risk customers.
+Businesses can identify churn patterns and develop strategies to retain at-risk customers by analyzing historical customer data.

 - Expansion Opportunities: Where should we open a new store or office?
 Market research, demographic data, and competitor analysis can guide decisions about new locations and target markets.